 There are many choices out there for web hosting.
 If you’re looking for something cheap and simple to set up, a provider like Hostwinds (opens in new tab) might be more suitable.

 Hostwinds offers a basic web hosting package at $5.24 a month, with unlimited bandwidth and disk space, and a domain included.
 Although it won’t come with the full suite of Google Cloud add-ons, it won’t require significant tech support to implement.
-Read our Hostwinds review to learn more about this web host.

 The Google Cloud web hosting platform is certainly powerful, with a huge number of options for customization.
 You will probably need technical skill to exploit this, and possibly a tech team behind you if you’re looking to integrate the more advanced features.